wcgordon1/electrical/src/content/jobs/cable-tech-sf-kane-id-jf3322.md

 - Handle change requests (RFC) and field change orders (FCO) as needed.
 - Engage with clients to assess satisfaction and identify areas for improvement.

-## Required Skills and Qualifications for Voice Data Installer
+## Required Skills and Qualifications for Cable Technician

 - Proficient in the installation, termination, and testing of low voltage and fiber optic cables, including twisted pair, coaxial, power-limited tray, stranded and solid conductors, and single-mode/multi-mode fiber optics.
 - Strong mechanical aptitude and experience with hand tools and power tools.